davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Load Generator

 Hyperledger Caliper 0.5.0 was used as the load generator and for the report output.
 Caliper was bound to `Fabric:2.4` which means it used the peer Gateway Service to invoke and evaluate transactions.
+All transactions were generated from the same organisation to it's gateway peer.

 The load itself was defined from fixed-asset in Hyperledger Caliper-Benchmarks.